 No Ferries – No Worries

-We were keen to visit Saint Martin’s Island during our recent week long trip to Bangladesh in October, at the end of monsoon season.
+We were keen to visit Saint Martin’s Island during our recent week-long trip to Bangladesh in October, at the end of monsoon season.
 We’d read there was a ferry from Teknaf, the most southern state in Bangladesh.
 When we enquired at our hotel in Cox’s Bazar we found out that apparently, the ferries weren’t running.
-I’m not sure if this was due to the political situation still or because it was off season.
+I’m not sure if this was due to the political situation still or because it was the off-season.

 Guided or Independently

-Just for the record, I’m not saying having a guide is the wrong thing to do, just that it’s not for everyone.
-It does of course have its benefits such as less hassle from locals, it’s easier to arrange meals and transport, and it’s cheaper to buy things from the stores and markets.
+I’m not saying having a guide is the wrong thing to do, just that it’s not for everyone.
+It does, of course, have its benefits such as less hassle from locals, it’s easier to arrange meals and transport, and it’s cheaper to buy things from the stores and markets.

-If you prefer to travel independently and would rather visit Saint Martin’s Island without a guide in low season it’s likely that like us you’ll struggle with the lack of readily available resources out there.
+If you prefer to travel independently and would rather visit Saint Martin’s Island without a guide in the off-season it’s likely that like us you’ll struggle with the lack of readily available resources out there.
 Therefore I’ve pulled together some useful information on how to get there.